Cell Phone Addiction: Signs, Symptoms, And Treatment

 Find Treatment For Cell Phone Addiction Today

-If you’re concerned about a loved one’s cell phone or substance use, we may be able to help.
+If you’re concerned about a loved one’s cell phone or substance use, browse our directory or reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information about addiction recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.